Check out this easy paper towel sun catcher earth craft you can make in about 5 minutes!

 This paper towel craft idea is perfect for Earth Day and is also a fun process art activity kids will love.

-This earth day art activity is great for all ages, preschoolers and kindergarteners included and as you can see in the video my 10 year old also loved it.
+This earth day art activity is perfect for preschoolers and kindergarteners and as you can see in the video my 10 year old also loved it.

 Here’s how to make it…